-In Brief: The sailor is perhaps the most popular traditional mas to play, due to its many variations, light weight, and inexpensive materials (please note the exception of the fancy sailor).
+The sailor is perhaps the most popular traditional mas to play.
+While Fancy sailors often have elaborate costumes and headpieces, the sailor mas itself can be made with inexpensive, lightweight materials.
 The Caribbean has a long history of occupation by naval militaries, including the French, English, and American Navies.
-Over time, heightened, distorted, and/or satirical portrayals of various sailors became a staple of Carnival, especially for the versatility of the mas that allows for fancy portrayals (The Fancy/King variation), or non-fancy variations that embrace satirization by playing “Bad Sailors” and “Sailors Ashore”.
+Over time, heightened, distorted, and/or satirical portrayals of various sailors became a staple of Carnival.

-A band called “The Veterans of Sebastopol” ran away “from the sticks of a few Pierrots”, and in 1860 a band from years pat was referred to as “A man-o-war’s men”.
+A band called “The Veterans of Sebastopol” ran away “from the sticks of a few Pierrots”, and in 1860 a band from years past was referred to as “A man-o-war’s men”.

 According to NALIS,